08Robfin/Homepage/README.md

 - GitHub Actions for auto-deploy over SSH
 - Custom NGINX config for domain and SSL
 - Node.js backend for fetching Discord data
-- Frontend made with HTML, Tailwind, and vibes

 ## 🧠 Why I Made This